Unreal® Engine End User License Agreement

 2. User License

-The Licensed Technology is licensed to you for use by a single User (other than Paid Plug-ins, which may also be used by your Paid Plug-in Users as described below).
+The Licensed Technology is licensed to you for use by a single User.
 The User may store the Licensed Technology on any of the User’s computers, but the Licensed Technology cannot be shared with others (including any other employees or agents) except through a permitted Distribution as described above.

 In order to access and download the Engine Code and Content, you must set up an Account.
 You may not share or allow others to use your Account.
 You are responsible for the security of your Account.
 For questions regarding your Account, please go to unrealengine.com/contact.